 Policy reference: SS Guide 7.1.2.20 Application of portability rules (portability table)

-104 week residence period
+104-week residence period

 A person satisfies the residence qualification criteria for PP if they have been an Australian resident and in Australia for a period, or periods of, 104 weeks (known as the QRP).
-The requirement to have been in Australia for a period or periods totalling 104 weeks, allows for broken periods within Australia to count IF the person continued to be an Australian resident.
+The requirement to have been in Australia for a period or periods totalling 104 weeks allows for broken periods within Australia to count, IF the person continued to be an Australian resident.
 It is not a requirement that the period of 104 weeks residence occurred immediately before claiming PP.

 Example: Sacha arrived in Australia as a permanent resident in May 2003, and departed permanently in July 2005, having been in Australia at least 104 weeks during that period.
 Sacha returned to Australia as a permanent resident in April 2007 and claimed PP. The 104 weeks period is satisfied by the earlier period of residence.

 On 1 January 2019 a NARWP was introduced for PP in addition to the above criteria.
-A person who is granted a permanent visa on or after 1 January 2019 is subject to a 208 week NARWP for PP. If the 104 week QRP criterion above applies to a person, the NARWP and QRP are served concurrently and the person is not payable until they have served both periods.
+A person who is granted a permanent visa on or after 1 January 2019 is subject to a 208-week NARWP for PP. If the 104-week QRP criterion above applies to a person, the NARWP and QRP are served concurrently and the person is not payable until they have served both periods.
 If a person has a QRE for PP, they will also be exempt from the NARWP.
-People granted a permanent visa before 1 January 2019 are subject to the old rules and will only serve a 104 week QRP.
+People granted a permanent visa before 1 January 2019 are subject to the old rules and will only serve a 104-week QRP.

-Note: The qualifying residence requirement did not apply temporarily from 25 March 2020 to 31 March 2021 as part of the Australian Government's response to the COVID-19 pandemic.
+Note: The QRP did not apply temporarily from 25 March 2020 to 31 March 2021 as part of the Australian Government's response to the COVID-19 pandemic.
+At the end of this temporary exemption period, newly arrived residents continued to serve any remaining QRP, with the exemption period counting as qualifying residence.

 A person can satisfy this residence requirement IF they: